Obi Toppin NBA Preview vs. the Bucks

-Obi Toppin's Indiana Pacers hit the court versus the Milwaukee Bucks at 5:00 PM ET on Thursday.
+Obi Toppin plus his Indiana Pacers teammates face off versus the Milwaukee Bucks at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.